Here's where to find Friday night fish fries for Lent in Des Moines

 1915 University Ave., Des Moines

 Fish fry dinners take place on the six Fridays during Lent from 4:45 to 6:45 p.m.
-The menu includes fried catfish or baked seasoned pollock — and fried catfish nuggets for the kids — with egg rolls, Spanish rice and two sides.
-Also includes bread, brownies, ice cream and drinks.
-Stations of the Cross begins at 7 p.m.
+The menu includes fried catfish or baked seasoned pollock — and fried catfish nuggets for the kids — with an egg roll, Spanish rice and two sides.
+The meal also includes bread, dessert, and drinks.

 Price: $10 adults; $3 kids 4-10; under 3, free.
 Carryout and family rates are available.